|Pottery placed on building stone by a previous visitor that|

 We soon came upon one of many smaller kivas that were carved in the bedrock.
 Once used for ceremonies but now filled with dirt,shrubs and weeds.

 Good sized piñons grew with tufts of grass in what was once the open plaza.
 Stones set in square shapes had trees growing out of them that weren't there hundreds of years ago.

 Very few room walls are standing,but each time we found one of the few that are, it seemed like witnessing a minor miracle.
 They were good masons back then nearly 800 years ago,but the mortar made only of mud did not preserve their handiwork.

-Off by itself, separated by more than hundred yards from the rest of pueblo structures was the great kiva which was partially carved, and partially built with large mortared,but only crudely shaped stones, unlike the careful bricks of the rest of the pueblo.
+Off by itself, separated by more than a hundred yards from the rest of pueblo structures was the great kiva which was partially carved, and partially built with large mortared,but only crudely shaped stones, unlike the careful bricks of the rest of the pueblo.
 Cerro Pedernal,perhaps the source of the agate, chert and flint that lay on the ground was in view directly to the west.
-On our way back through the pueblo, we came upon some stairs carved into the bedrock, which would have led down to the lower rooms of pueblo which sat on bench just below the flat mesa top.
+On our way back through the pueblo, we came upon some stairs carved into the bedrock, that would have led down to the lower rooms of pueblo which sat on a bench just below the flat mesa top.
 At the edge of the bench were sheer cliffs of pock marked volcanic rock that are found all over the region.

 We could see storm clouds forming over the high country to the south, and thought it prudent begin our return trip even though both of us wanted to linger at this fascinating place.
 It definitely exceeded both of our expectations and though I won't bore you with all the questions we thought of while wandering the ruins left behind by people not so different from you and I, I will say there is certain lightness of being that comes with the magic of perspective.